Piotr1215/terraform-aks/README.md

 # Deploy AKS cluster using terraform and Azure CLI

-This guide is based on [Tutorial: Create a Kubernetes cluster with Azure Kubernetes Service using Terraform](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks)
+This guide is based on [Tutorial: Create a Kubernetes cluster with Azure Kubernetes Service using Terraform](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks) with a few differences:

+* Azure RBAC is enabled

+* automated retrieval of storage account key

+* cluster config is merged with kubeclt config file instead of replacing it

+## Deployment steps

 1. Execute script **create-container.sh** - this will create storage account with container for storing terraform state and initiate terraform